mmistakes/minimal-mistakes/_posts/2023-07-29-oauth-authentication-scala-http4s.md

 header:
   image: "/images/blog cover.jpg"
 tags: []
-excerpt: "Learn about OAuth authentication using Http4s."
+excerpt: "Learn how to implement OAuth authentication in Scala using Http4s, using GitHub as an OAuth provider."
 toc: true
 toc_label: "In this article"
 ---